 It takes place in historic downtown Charlottetown with focal points at Victoria Park, the Confederation Centre of the Arts, Victoria Row, Rochford Square, and Connaught Square.
 Don’t miss the most magical day of the year from 4pm-midnight on Saturday, August 29th!

-Free to the public and family-friendly, this unique event transforms the historic downtown into an open-air art gallery that celebrates the heritage and green spaces of the city with ephemeral works of visual art, including installations, screenings, projections, performance art, dance and more.
+Free to the public and family-friendly, this unique and annual event transforms the historic downtown into an open-air art gallery that celebrates the heritage and green spaces of the city with ephemeral works of visual art, including installations, screenings, projections, performance art, dance and more.

 Art in the Open takes place August 29, 2020 from 4:00pm to midnight!